 He built a 7-foot mini ramp in his backyard barn, and his dream was to meet as many new people that would come through, see as much cool stuff as possible, and one day move out of his small town to where it all came from and eventually travel the world.
 He would choose California.
 And he would record it all with a camera.

 As life would have it, some other events would intertwine within this simple plan.
 He had his first daughter Pasha, when he was 19 years-old.
 Of course, he took countless photos of Pasha and continued to shoot skateboarding on the side, though he would change his focus immediately and take on work as a graphic designer at a local newspaper in Bremerton, WA (where years earlier he had been a paper carrier).
 At the Sun he learned to use the leading design programs of that era as well as the traditions of printing.
 He had access to everything and learned the ins and outs of the print industry pretty quick.
 Always wanting to get back to photography, he continued to move around, working at various newspapers and magazines in Washington, and even working for some in California for a short time always hoping to switch from the design/production side to editorial.
 During this period his second daughter, Danica, was born.

-Eric currently lives in the Landers, CA, in the desert where has a slightly bigger version of that 90’s ramp.
+Eric currently lives in the Landers, CA, in the desert where has a slightly bigger version of that 90’s ramp that he’s still riding in his mid 40s.
 His focus has shifted to nature photography, but he still works with his commercial clients.
 He loves to spend endless amounts of time involved with people who are passionate about their work, and Eric is down for any project as long as that driving force is there.
-And now, instead of a Washington Evergreens in the backyard, Eric has a greenhouse running off aquaponics, where you’ll find fruit, vegetables and flowers soaking up the California sun.
+And now, instead of a Washington Evergreens in the backyard, Eric has mountains and desert views, a greenhouse running off aquaponics, where you’ll find fruit, vegetables and flowers soaking up the California sun.